Who we are

 We are regulated and inspected by the Care Quality Commission (CQC), see our ratings.
 We also work with the CQC to employ Experts by Experience (ExE), to help inspect services across England.

 Choice Support is governed by a Board of voluntary Trustees, meet them here.

 We are led by a team of Directors, meet them here.

 Read our latest financial statements, Partnership Support Group (PSG) senior managers' remuneration policy and our Gender Pay Report here.

-We are proud to be members of VODG (Voluntary Organisations Disability Group), LDE (Learning Disability England), and the Association of Mental Health Providers, giving us a stronger voice in the sector.
+We are proud to be members of VODG (Voluntary Organisations Disability Group), LDE (Learning Disability England), Cyber Essentials, and the Association of Mental Health Providers, giving us a stronger voice in the sector.